AGM-158C LRASM: Design

 LRASM is designed to be compatible with the Mark 41 Vertical Launching System used on many U.S. Navy warships and to be fired from aircraft, including the B-1 Lancer.
 For surface launches, LRASM will be fitted with a modified Mk 114 jettisonable rocket booster to give it enough power to reach altitude.
 Although priority development is on air and surface-launched variants, Lockheed is exploring the concept of a submarine-launched variant, and deployment from a topside canister launcher for smaller ships.
-As part of OASUW Increment 1, the LRASM will be used only as an air-launched missile to be deployed from the F/A-18E/F Super Hornet and B-1B Lancer, which has the capacity to carry 24 LRASMs.
+As part of OASUW Increment 1, the LRASM will be used only as an air-launched missile to be deployed from the F/A-18E/F Super Hornet and Rockwell B-1B Lancer, which has the capacity to carry 24 LRASMs.
 In 2020, the U.S. Navy began the process of integrating the LRASM onto the P-8 Poseidon maritime patrol aircraft, to be completed by 2026.

 Some naval advisors have proposed increasing the LRASM's capabilities to serve dual functions as a ship-based land attack weapon in addition to anti-ship roles.
 By reducing the size of its 1,000 lb warhead to increase range from some 300 mi to 1,000 mi, the missile would still be powerful enough to destroy or disable warships while having the reach to hit inland targets.
 With the proper guidance system, a single missile would increase the Navy's flexibility rather than needing two missiles specialized for different roles.

 Development

-LRASM launches from B-1B Lancer.
+LRASM launches from Rockwell B-1B Lancer.